robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 But it can't feel the weight of those memories.
 When an LLM reviews my writing about the smell of my grandfather's mill, it understands the words but not the weight.
 It knows that sawdust and machine oil are evocative details, but it doesn't know how that smell meant safety and productivity and inherited knowledge all at once.

 This limitation is actually useful.
-Working with AI on design problems forces me to be explicit about what I'm trying to capture.
+Working with LLMs on design problems forces me to be explicit about what I'm trying to capture.
 I can't just say "make it feel nostalgic"; I have to explain what specific quality of the experience I'm trying to evoke.
 The amber lights meant active production.
 The mise en place meant readiness for complexity.
 The pixel constraints meant every choice mattered.

-In forcing me to articulate these connections, AI helps me understand them better.
+In forcing me to articulate these connections, LLMs helps me understand them better.
 It's like explaining your hometown to someone who's never been there; you suddenly notice details you took for granted.

 ## The failure files

 Let me tell you about my failures with nostalgic design, because they're more instructive than the successes.

 I once tried to recreate the exact feel of hand-drawing pixels in a web app.
-Added artificial constraints, fake phosphor glow, even a delay to simulate slow refresh rates.
+Added artificial constraints, a fake phosphor glow, even a delay to simulate slow refresh rates.
 The whole thing was a love letter to 1980s computing.
 Testers and users didn't get it, and we reverted to a more modern look.

 Nostalgia without purpose is just friction with a fancy name.